Rink37/BOBJECT_engine/README.md

 # BOBJECT Engine

-An engine to render traditionally painted textures onto 3D meshes in real time, as an all-in-one contained solution.
+An application to render traditionally painted textures onto 3D meshes in real time, as an all-in-one contained solution.
+The application also features methods of processing or creating images to enable a wide variation of hand-painted texture aesthetics.

-> [!CAUTION]
-> Only .obj models are supported, attempting to load any other type of model will cause a crash.
-The engine currently has no ability to determine if an incorrect file is loaded so you will not be alerted of this crash.

 > [!CAUTION]
 > This project is still in development and not fully accessible for a majority of its potential user group.
 Use with caution / contribute to allow for a faster progression into a more usable state